 How people can tell if they have complex PTSD

-According to another article from Medium, here is the list of the 12 complex PTSD symptoms and signs:
+According to an article from Healthline, here is the list of the 12 complex PTSD symptoms and signs:

 - A feeling that nothing is safe